SalesRender/tiny-trans/README.md

 ```

 #### loadstart
-Trigger before only dynamic importing
+Triggered before only dynamic importing

 #### loadend
-Trigger after only dynamic importing
+Triggered after only dynamic importing

 #### change-locale
-Trigger every time by changeLocale method but after `loadend`
+Triggered every time by `changeLocale` method but after `loadend`

 #### init
-Trigger single time after `loadstart` and `loadend` in the `init` method
+Triggered single time in the `init` method